 A review of the Council's governance framework is conducted on an annual basis by means of a self assessment questionnaire based on the principles contained in the CIPFA/SOLACE Framework.
 Issued by Internal Audit it is designed to allow the head of each service/organisation included in the Council's Financial Statements to determine the extent to which their service/organisation complies with these principles.
 The accuracy of the responses to these questionnaires is reviewed on a rolling basis by Internal Audit.
-In 2012/13 the Strathclyde Pension Fund was included separately in this process for the first time and the responses provided by staff will be reviewed by Internal Audit in 2013/14.
+In 2012/13 the Strathclyde Pension Fund was included separately in this process for the first time and the responses provided by staff have been reviewed by Internal Audit during 2013/14.

-Strathclyde Pension Fund's external auditors, Audit Scotland, reviewed our system of internal control and concluded that reliance can be placed upon it for the preparation of the 2012/13 financial statements.
-The review highlighted four areas where there is scope to strengthen controls and plans to address these have been put in place.
+Strathclyde Pension Fund's external auditors, Audit Scotland, reviewed our systems of internal control and concluded that they operate effectively and can be rely upon for the preparation of the 2013/14 financial statements.
+The review highlighted one area where there is scope to strengthen controls in relation to checking pensions processing and plans to address this have been put in place.